MajaMohager/MajaMohager/README.md

 ### Hi there 👋

+I'm currently working on a website for my hobby as a photographer.
+I will ad a login and a guest part.

+if you want to reach me (the developer) you can email me @ danielle.hamrin@cmeducations.se

 <!--
 **MajaMohager/MajaMohager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.